 The largest muscle in your body.
 Primary function is hip extension (pushing hips forward) and external rotation.
 This is what creates the "roundness" of your glutes.

-Best trained by: Hip thrusts, squats, deadlifts, step-ups
+Commonly trained well by: Hip thrusts, squats, deadlifts, step-ups

 Gluteus Medius